Among the many causes for a check engine light to come on, a loose gas cap is among them.

 The most common reason for a check engine light is a loose gas cap.
-Since the check engine light comes on for many reasons, it is best to scan the vehicle for trouble codes.
-If your check engine light is on, you cannot pass an emissions test.
+Since the check engine light comes on for many reasons; it is best to scan the vehicle for trouble codes.
+Furthermore, if your check engine light is on, you cannot pass an emissions test.

 Evaporative Emission Control System (EVAP) Self Test

-The (EVAP) monitor runs a self-test that checks the integrity of the system to make sure there are no leaks.
-If the fuel tank and (EVAP) system fail to hold pressure during the test, it indicates a leak.
+So, the (EVAP) monitor runs a self-test; that checks the integrity of the system, to make sure there are no leaks.
+Consequently, if the fuel tank and (EVAP) system; fail to hold pressure during the test, it indicates a leak.

 If your check engine light is on, and your vehicle seems to be running normally; and there are no other warning lights on, the problem might just be a loose gas cap.